programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 latin_words = []
 ```

-Next, we iterate through each word in our sentence and using regex to detect Cyrillic characters.
-If Cyrillic is found, we append the word to our cyrillic_words list; otherwise, we append the word to the Latin list.
-If a tokenized word is only punctuation, we continue without appending.
-We can then print our lists to see what has been appended.
+Next, we iterate through each word in our sentence using RegEx to detect Cyrillic characters.
+If Cyrillic is found, we append the word to our `cyrillic_words` list; otherwise, we append the word to the Latin list.
+If a tokenized word consists only of punctuation, we continue without appending it.
+We can then print our lists to see what has been appended:

 ```python